-Each of our named executive officers will also be eligible to receive performance-based cash incentive payments in the first quarter of 2017 under our 2016 Cash Incentive Plan (the "2016 Plan") upon the Company's achievement of performance targets related to our fiscal 2016 revenues and AEBITDA, and, in the case of Mr. Austin, Mr. Aldous and Ms. Lecouras, upon the individual's achievement of certain individual performance goals.
-The bonus for Mr. C. Pappas and Mr. J. Pappas under the 2016 Plan will be determined entirely based on the attainment of the corporate goals (revenues and AEBITDA); the bonus for our other named executive officers will be determined 75% based on the attainment of the corporate goals and 25% based on the attainment of individual performance goals, subject to the achievement of a separate, minimum AEBITDA threshold.
-The corporate goals will be equally weighted.
-The revenue and AEBITDA targets will be adjusted to reflect new acquisitions and give effect to the other exclusions and adjustments specifically identified in the 2016 Plan.
+Each of our named executive officers will also be eligible to receive performance-based cash incentive payments in the first quarter of 2018 under our 2017 Cash Incentive Plan (the "2017 Plan") upon the Company's achievement of performance targets related to our fiscal 2017 revenue and AEBITDA.
+The bonus for Messrs.
+C. Pappas, J. Pappas, Austin and Aldous and Ms. Lecouras under the 2017 Plan will be determined entirely based on the attainment of the corporate goals (revenue and AEBITDA).
+The revenue and AEBITDA targets will be adjusted to reflect new acquisitions and give effect to the other exclusions and adjustments specifically identified in the 2017 Plan.
 The AEBITDA target will exclude certain one-time costs (including asset write-downs, litigation judgments or settlements, and expenses related to the consummation and integration of business acquisitions, among others).
-The payout range for awards under our 2016 Plan, expressed as a percentage of target, is 0% to 150% with respect to the corporate goals and 0% to 100% with respect to individual goals.
-For corporate goals, below-threshold performance on either financial measure (revenues or AEBITDA) will limit the payout for the other measure to 100% of target.
+The payout range for the Company's attainment of corporate goals under our 2017 Plan, expressed as a percentage of target, is 0% to 200%.
+However, below-threshold performance on either financial measure (revenue or AEBITDA) will limit the payout for the other measure to 100% of target.

-In the first quarter of 2016, the Compensation Committee, consistent fiscal 2015, made ordinary course long-term incentive awards consisting of time-based restricted stock and performance-based restricted stock to our named executive officers other than Mr. C. Pappas and Mr. J. Pappas.
-For 2016, the two forms of award were weighted equally.
-As was the case with fiscal 2015 awards, performance-based restricted stock will be earned based on the achievement of an earnings per share target for the year of grant, and earned shares will thereafter vest on the first four anniversaries of the grant date.
-Fiscal 2016 performance-based restricted stock may be earned at a maximum rate of 150% of the target award, an increase from the maximum rate of 100% for the fiscal 2015 awards, to incentivize outperformance of targets.
-All equity incentive awards granted in 2016 contain "double trigger" change in control provisions, so that in the event of a change in control vesting of the award is accelerated only if the executive experiences an involuntary termination of employment "without cause" or resigns for "good reason".
+In the first quarter of 2017, the Compensation Committee, consistent with fiscal 2016, made ordinary course long-term incentive awards consisting of time-based restricted stock and performance-based restricted stock to our named executive officers other than Mr. C. Pappas and Mr. J. Pappas.
+Our long-term incentive program for 2017 does not include stock options.
+For 2017, the two forms of award were weighted, 70% performance-based restricted stock and 30% time-based restricted stock.
+Performance-based restricted stock will be earned based on the attainment of an AEBITDA margin and ROIC (return on invested capital) target, with each metric weighted equally at 50%, for the three year period following the date of grant.
+We selected these metrics following discussions with certain of our major stockholders, who expressed support for core operational metrics that drive long-term shareholder value creation.
+ROIC is generally defined as net operating profit after tax (NOPAT) divided by average total invested capital, excluding new market acquisitions but including fold-in acquisitions.
+ROIC will be measured in the final year of the performance period.
+Earned performance-based restricted stock will immediately vest upon the Compensation Committee's certification of the attainment of the two targets for such three-year period.
+Performance-based restricted stock awarded in fiscal 2017 is either not earned or earned at 25%, 50%, 75%, 100%, 125%, 150%, 175% or 200% of the target award; there is no interpolation/pro ration between levels of performance.
+Time-based vesting restricted stock awarded in fiscal 2017 will vest in equal installments on the first, second and third anniversary of the vesting commencement date, as such date is set forth in the relevant award agreement.

+All equity incentive awards granted in fiscal 2017 contain "double trigger" change in control provisions, so that in the event of a change in control vesting of the award is accelerated only if the executive experiences an involuntary termination of employment "without cause" or resigns for "good reason".
 If a change in control occurs during the performance period for performance-based restricted stock, the award will be converted to time-based restricted stock based on target.